pboivin/flou/README.md

 >
 ```

-The `render()` method can be chained with the same methods described above:
+Just like `Image`, you can optimize `ImageSet` rendering with the same options:

 - `useAspectRatio()`
 - `usePaddingTop()`